MicrosoftDocs/xamarin-docs/docs/essentials/preferences.md

 --------------

+## Persistence

+Uninstalling the application will cause all _Preferences_ to be removed.
+There is one exception to this, which for apps that target and run on Android 6.0 (API level 23) or later that are using [__Auto Backup__](https://developer.android.com/guide/topics/data/autobackup).
+This feature is on by default and preserves app data including __Shared Preferences__, which is what the **Preferences** API utilizes.
+You can disable this by following Google's [documentation](https://developer.android.com/guide/topics/data/autobackup).

 ## Limitations

 When storing a string, this API is intended to store small amounts of text.
 Performance may be subpar if you try to use it to store large amounts of text.